Hanover, the Mallard Capital of the World, is in a picturesque location along the Apple River. The town has a couple of sights worth a stop.

 Ducks made Hanover famous, such as it is, specifically ducks from Whistling Wings, a mallard hatchery.
 The visitors center (113 N. Washington; 815.591.3512) has a store where you can buy trinkets, T-shirts, and frozen fowl.
 Unfortunately, they no longer offer public tours of the hatchery itself.

-Rocky Waters Vineyard (2003 W. Hanover Rd.; 815.591.9706) is two short miles east of Hanover on a ridgetop location with great views.
+Rocky Waters Vineyard (2003 W. Hanover Rd.; 815.591.9706) is two short miles east of Hanover atop a ridge with great views.
 At the tasting room, $3 will get you 5 one-ounce samples of their wine.
 Try to stop by on a Saturday evening between Memorial Day and Labor Day when they have live music.

 Hanover Bluff Nature Preserve (Whitton Rd. at W. Depot Rd.; 815.745.3302) has good views from several bluff-top perches but the hike to the top is not easy and often goes through thick brush.
 You should be in good shape for this hike.
 I hiked up the hillside under the power lines, then up the backside of the bluff.
 After you get to the top, the best views are back down toward the edge, but the carpet of pine needles and brush makes for precarious footing, so be very careful, or you’ll end up finding the quick way down.
 (Don’t confuse this place with Hanover Bluff State Natural Area, which is located nearby on Hanover Hill Rd.; the preserve is the one with the bluff-top views.)
 Just down the road is Hanley Savanna (Whitton Rd. at Hanover Hill Rd.; 815.947.2695), a section of (restored) native prairie with a flat, groomed hiking trail.